FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/goals-and-background-context.md

 - To empower students to enhance their learning journey by uploading achievement documents and project portfolios, which will dynamically influence their skill tree visualization and personal arsenal management.
 - To allow students to select their curriculum ("Route") and career specialization ("Class") to generate a curriculum-based main quest line supplemented with industry-relevant content from roadmap.sh.
 - To enable peer-to-peer collaborative study through an intuitive "Party" system.
-- To validate a multi-tiered subscription model for future monetization.
+ - Post-MVP: Validate a multi-tiered subscription model for future monetization (explicitly excluded from MVP scope).

 ### **Background Context**